 What Can You Do When Your Catastrophic Injury is Not Categorized Correctly?

 If you have suffered a catastrophic work injury in Savannah, Georgia, and if that injury is not correctly classified as being catastrophic, then you are not without options.
 You can contact a skilled Savannah, Georgia, workers’ compensation attorney and request a hearing to get the correct classification.
-You will have to prove that your injury truly is catastrophic, and the attorneys at the Bader Law Firm can help.
+You will have to prove that your injury truly is catastrophic, and the attorneys at Bader Scott Injury Lawyers can help.